 "Take two off the number of kaho, multiply the answer by four, then add two” can be written as , where t is the number of tuinga and a is the number of kaho.

 - Slides 4-7 are aimed at your ākonga ‘seeing’ the kaokao in different ways to create different general rules.
 These ways of seeing may have already been used by your students.

-- Slide four: Whetu notices groupings of two.
+- Slide 4: Whetu notices groupings of two.
 She could record:

 - If she doubles each ‘half’ (for left and right) and remembers to take off the overlapping two tuinga she will get this table.

-In general her rule is, “Take one of the kaho number and multiply it be two.
-Multiply that answer by two then subtract two” or 2[2(a-1)]-2=t.
+In general her rule is, “Take one of the kaho number and multiply it by two.
+Multiply that answer by two then subtract two” or 2[2(k-1)]-2=t.

 Matariki was traditionally a time when kites were flown.
 Some iwi believe that flying kites helps us to get closer to our ancestors whose souls are embodied as stars in the sky.
 In previous times kites were made from everyday materials, toetoe, raupō and harakeke (flax).

 This YouTube video shows examples of traditional manu tukutuku (kites):